 Therapists in 84113

-In seven years of psychotherapy work with children, adolescents, college students, adults, and families, I have found that unhealthy levels of stress can worsen problems related to self-esteem, anxiety, depression, grief, trauma, and beyond.
+In eight years of psychotherapy work with children, adolescents, college students, adults, and families, I have found that unhealthy levels of stress can worsen problems related to self-esteem, anxiety, depression, grief, trauma, and beyond.
 These issues often lead to additional problems at home, school, or work and ultimately affect relationships with friends and family.
 Struggling with difficult life transitions may have a significant and lasting impact on the mind.
 It can be hard to navigate these situations or to know where to turn.

-In seven years of psychotherapy work with children, adolescents, college students, adults, and families, I have found that unhealthy levels of stress can worsen problems related to self-esteem, anxiety, depression, grief, trauma, and beyond.
+In eight years of psychotherapy work with children, adolescents, college students, adults, and families, I have found that unhealthy levels of stress can worsen problems related to self-esteem, anxiety, depression, grief, trauma, and beyond.
 These issues often lead to additional problems at home, school, or work and ultimately affect relationships with friends and family.
 Struggling with difficult life transitions may have a significant and lasting impact on the mind.
 It can be hard to navigate these situations or to know where to turn.

 Amy helps you to find the insight you need so your story can make sense again.
 We can all become unsure of how we got to where we are, where we are headed, and even what would make things better.
 We become emotionally, relationally, and even physically stuck, reacting in ways that are ineffective at best, and often just plain counterproductive.
 Amy brings to therapy a number of different approaches to assist you in finding personal insight, motivation, and connection.
 She supports clients in the act of turning to their internal experience as a guide to forming connections, making decisions, moving through difficult experiences.